LinkedIn Recruiter Lite vs. Professional: Is the $170/mo Worth It? (June 2026)

 LinkedIn Recruiter Professional (also called Recruiter Corporate) targets larger recruiting teams and staffing agencies.
 Annual pricing runs around $10,800 per seat, roughly $900 to $1,080 monthly.

-Corporate adds over 40 search filters unavailable in Lite, including expanded job-seeking intent signals and completed skill assessments for identifying active job seekers.
+Corporate adds over 40 search filters unavailable in Lite, including expanded candidate insights and job-seeking intent signals for identifying more relevant prospects.

 You get 150 InMail credits monthly, five times Lite's allocation for higher-volume outreach.